pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

-When enabled, the default 'post-update' hook runs 'git-update-server-info' to keep the information used by dumb transports (e.g., HTTP) up-to-date.
+When enabled, the default 'post-update' hook runs 'git-update-server-info' to keep the information used by dumb transports (e.g., HTTP) up to date.
 If you are publishing a git repository that is accessible via HTTP, you should probably enable this hook.